 It is important that people admitted to hospital have regular contact with family and friends.
-However, it is also important that we keep people safe from infection on our wards.
-So in the light of the Coronavirus pandemic, there are a number of steps we need to take to keep everyone safe.
+However, we need to keep an eye on the incidence of coronavirus to keep everyone safe from infection on our wards.
+So there are a number of steps we need to take to keep everyone safe:

-> We will ask you about your health and check your temperature on arrival
+- We will ask you about your health on arrival

 When a visit has been arranged, you will need to follow these instructions:

-> You will be asked to put on a mask if you are not already wearing one
+- You may be asked to put on a mask if you are not already wearing one

 Gifts and Items